 Review of Classical Guitar Strings:

 D’Addario Half Set with Hybrid Carbon G – I use these.
 Highly recommended.
 It’s great having the smooth warm nylon but a tighter sounding G string.
 The carbon G really cleans up the sound.
 I never loved Pro Arte strings until now.
 I use the high tension trebles and combine them with normal tension basses.
+I like the legato sound even if you loose some projection compared to carbons.

 Savarez New Cristal – All nylon or with Alliance (carbon) G. I prefer the Cantiga basses.
 These are very legato and and smooth sounding string.
 I find that they are more clear and project better than most clear nylon strings.
 I use these when I want to sound musical and legato.
 Sometimes, especially for the first few days, the basses overpower the trebles but that evens out after some playing.
 The corum basses are fairly bright and clear.
 They have a new bass set called cantiga.
 I find the corums keep their clarity longer than most but don’t give the deep dark sound of D’Addario basses.
 Depends on your guitar as dark can also be muddy.
+These are more expensive than D’Addario.

 D’Addario Recording Set – Polished Basses for less squeak.
 Pro string but pricy.
+They feel weird to me but sound ok.

-Savarez Corum Alliance – All carbon.
-Increased brightness and projection.
+Savarez Corum Alliance – Increased brightness and projection.
 Might be too intense for some.
 Caffinated.
 Trebles are composite trebles monofilament (so called carbon strings).
 These project sound wonderfully and have the greatest clarity of all the strings I’ve tried.
 A bit harsh sometimes but it can be worth it.
 I use these when I need to cut through the texture, be heard loud and clear, or just want maximum balance and clarity.
 These are small diameter strings with a bright sound so they can make beginners sound overly thin and bright, even brittle.
 Also some people like the feel of thicker strings so these might seem small.
 However, in the hands of a profession or advanced player they can really bring the guitar alive.
 My guitar sounds more intense and responsive with these strings.
 Legato playing might be slightly reduced, or at least the smooth, soft touch needed for some music.
 However, these are nice strings for ensemble playing or when you want volume and clarity.

-Oasis Carbon Strings: Similar to the above treble strings but still pretty harsh (not always a bad thing).
-They are clear and project wonderful just as the Savarez Allience but maybe with a bit more body to the sound.
+Oasis Carbon Strings: Similar to the above treble strings but a little harsh (not always a bad thing).
+They are clear and project wonderfully just as the Savarez Allience but maybe with a bit more body to the sound.
 However, beware that hard tension here is intensely hard tension.
 These won’t give you the warmth of a nylon string but will certainly give you the clarity.
 The thing I like about carbon strings is the balanced sound you get.
 You don’t have as wide a range of sounds but they are uniform and even.
 I didn’t like the bass strings, maybe I received a bad set or something but the basses sounded dead on my guitar.
 You might prefer these over the Savarez Allience if your guitar is already fairly bright.
 Also, I’ve had a couple break on me…maybe a fluke?

 Galli Strings Genius Carbonio – I like these Galli carbon strings but sadly I’ve encountered some quality control issues (some kind of ‘peeling’ or de-threading issue).
 I’ve ordered strings twice before in packages of 3 sets and each time one out of the three have been defective.
 Sad because they are one of the best strings out there.
 A little calmer than the Oasis strings and maybe more musical.
 Still balanced, bright, and excellent projection.
 Spectacular strings but the quality control!
 Maybe they’ve fixed it by now, I haven’t ordered them in 2 years.